d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 ```

 Modern deep networks achieve error rates of less than 0.01.
 While Naive Bayes classifiers used to be popular in the 80s and 90s, e.g. for spam filtering, their heydays are over.
 The poor performance is due to the incorrect statistical assumptions that we made in our model: we assumed that each and every pixel are *independently* generated, depending only on the label.
 This is clearly not how humans write digits, and this wrong assumption led to the downfall of our overly naive (Bayes) classifier.
 Time to start building Deep Networks.

+## Summary

+* Naive Bayes is an easy to use classifier that uses the assumption
+  $p(\mathbf{x} \mid y) = \prod_i p(x_i \mid y)$.
+* The classifier is easy to train but its estimates can be very wrong.
+* To address overly confident and nonsensical estimates, the
+  probabilities $p(x_i|y)$ are smoothed, e.g. by Laplace
+  smoothing.
+That is, we add a constant to all counts.
+* Naive Bayes classifiers don't exploit any correlations between
+  observations.

+## Problems

+1. Design a Naive Bayes regression estimator where $p(x_i \mid
+   y)$ is a normal distribution.
+1. Under which situations does Naive Bayes work?
+1. An eyewitness is sure that he could recognize the perpetrator with 90%
+   accuracy, if he were to encounter him again.
+   * Is this a useful statement if there are only 5 suspects?
+   * Is it still useful if there are 50?